Robooto/angularfundamentals/notes.md

 ngClass can do multiple styles <div [ngClass]="{green: event?.time === '8:00 am', bold: event?.time === '8:00 am'}" [ngSwitch]="event?.time">

 can also use a function that returns an object

+Use onchanges lifecycle event ot see if inputs changes or use a setter on input params see voting widget